jcc117/KanjiMaster/README.md

 	TODO:
 	Site Tutorial (pending),
 	Add more content on the site in general,
-	Set Load screen for ajax requests (in a clean way), Add audio settings,
-	Add kanji to the list,
+	Set Load screen for ajax requests (in a clean way), Add kanji to the list,
-	Add ability to take quizzes in kana - will now use kana as default for non-kana quizzes, Fix other issues,
-	Start using TypeScript
+	Fix other issues